Maintained by NextGen Coastal — $342M under management in OC & LA

 About CA Landlord Laws

-Maintained by Chris Kerstner, Founder of NextGen Coastal Property Management — a licensed California real estate brokerage managing 300+ rental units across Orange County and Los Angeles County.
+CA Landlord Laws is maintained by NextGen Coastal Property Management — a licensed California real estate brokerage handling 300+ rental units across Orange County and LA County.
+The site exists because the references operating owners need weren't out there.

 Credentials

-Editorial Standards
+Editorial standards

-CA Landlord Laws is a free resource because we believe California's landlord-tenant statutes are too complex to be paywalled by trade associations or padded with affiliate links by content mills.
-The site exists to be the cleanest, most-cited reference on the topic.
-If it earns NextGen Coastal a few property management clients along the way, that's a bonus — not the business model.
+California's landlord-tenant statutes are too important to be paywalled behind trade associations or padded with affiliate links by content farms.
+CA Landlord Laws exists to be the cleanest, most-cited working reference on the subject.
+If it sends NGC a few property management clients along the way, that's a bonus, not the model.

-Sister Sites in the NGC Network
+Other sites in the NGC network

 Spotted an error or have a topic to suggest?